6 Savvy Tips for Young Adults to Stay in Control of Their Finances

 Ask any adult what their top source of stress is and they’re likely to tell you it’s money.
 Stressing out about finances may seem like just another part of growing up, but it doesn’t have to be.
 If you start now, before you even venture out on your own, you can build a stable base for your finance and have a lot less to worry about later on in life.
 That all starts with the following tips, which are presented to you by the pros at Stride Funding.

 Don’t Settle for Costly Student Loans

 One of the most common mistakes young adults make is taking out too many student loans.
-While loans can make pursuing your educational goals possible, you should know that there are alternatives to settling for a mountain of interest and debt.
+While traditional fixed repayment installment loans can make pursuing your educational goals possible, you should know that there are alternatives to settling for a mountain of interest and debt.
 Keep reading to learn more.

 Income Share Agreements, or ISAs, from Stride Funding are a practical and affordable option.
 With an ISA, you gain access to the following financial perks and benefits:

 ● Payments that are tied to your future income.